JL37776/Agent-Job-Apply/README.md

-This project implements a fully automated job‑search agent that aggregates job information from SEEK, LinkedIn, and selected social media posts.
-It provides cross‑platform job discovery, structured information extraction, and automated resume submission.
+This project is a lightweight, personal job‑search automation assistant that integrates LLMs with traditional automation workflows.
+It aggregates job posts from SEEK, LinkedIn, and selected social platforms, performs fast job analysis, and assists with semi‑ or fully‑automated job applications.

-The system uses **FSM-based task orchestration** to decouple workflow logic, combined with a clean separation of data and code.
-This design enables rapid extension of new data sources and automation modules.
-Powered by modern LLMs, the system supports **job semantic analysis, resume–job matching, automated application workflows, and multi-source information fusion**.
+The system is built with multi‑worker pipelines, state‑machine–driven task orchestration, and a clean separation of data and logic.
+This architecture makes it easy to extend new data sources, add automation modules, and scale parallel job‑processing tasks.

-Job scraping is only one component of the system.
-The architecture is designed for full‑pipeline automation, including job monitoring, application strategy optimization, and interview preparation.
+Beyond job scraping, the system supports job semantic analysis, resume–job matching, automated application flows, and continuous job monitoring, forming a practical end‑to‑end automation tool for job search and application assistance.

 A preliminary demo is available here:
 <img width="1841" height="899" alt="image" src="https://github.com/user-attachments/assets/df8427cb-d225-4c72-9c8d-334598dfdd93" />